manaziz98/weather-app/README.md

-# weather-app
+# Chatty weather app

+\*\*version 1.0.0

-you're not good with numbers? you want to find out the weather? alright my weather-app speaks to you and tell you the weather
+You're not good with numbers?
+You want to find out the weather?

-SOUNDS GOOD RIGHT?
+Alright, this weather app speaks to you and tell you the weather

+---

 ## How to use it?

-1. `type (country/city) name`
+- `type (country/city) name`

-2. `choose F° : Fahrenheit or C° : celsius` you can choose later
+- `choose F° : Fahrenheit or C° : celsius` you can choose later

-3. `press 'Enter' or click the 'search'`
+- `press 'Enter' or click the 'search'`

-VERY SIMPLE
+Chatty weather app will take care of the rest

+---

+## copyright

+&copy; Aziz manai, 2020